hazelcast/fraud-detection-python/README.md

 Using a fictional credit card transaction dataset and Jupyter notebook.
 [More details here](to-do)

-## How is the model loaded and used in the real-time inference pipeline?
+## How was the LightGBM model written in Python loaded and used to score transactions in Hazelcast?

 Using Hazelcast's Pipeline API and the `MapUsingPython` function.
 [More details here](to-do) With `MapUsingPython`, you can run your Python code with any dependencies inside Hazelcast